VoltRipper

 Street-legal reality

-The Hightail is `street_legal: no` — a pure off-highway machine with no factory DOT lighting and no clean conversion path in most states.
+The Hightail is off-road only — a pure off-highway machine with no factory DOT lighting and no clean conversion path in most states.
 Treat it as a trail and private-land bike, and check our street-legal guide and your state's rules before assuming any road use.

-This is the premium-tier decision.
-The Storm Bee is the better all-around value — it costs ~$2,000 less, carries a bigger battery, and is a proven, well-supported platform, which is why it sits near the top of our rankings at 89.
-The Hightail counters with more peak power, a swappable pack, a full-size 21-inch chassis, and American manufacturing.
-Choose the Storm Bee if you want the strongest proven value and support; choose the Hightail if US-made construction, a swappable battery, and full-size geometry are worth a premium and the early-adopter risk to you.
+This is the premium-tier decision, and it is not close on our board.
+The Sur-Ron Storm Bee costs ~$2,000 less, carries a bigger battery, and is a proven, well-supported platform — which is why it takes the Score 96 to 86.
+The Hightail counters with more peak power, a swappable pack, a full-size 21-inch chassis and American manufacturing.
+Choose it if those are worth a premium and the early-adopter risk.

 Bottom line